( Itinerary is subject to change and variations with and/or without notice. Definite itinerary will be given prior to trip )

 Remember you will arrive in Europe the day after you depart the USA.
 You will need to book your air travel so that you arrive in Venice early enough to check into your hotel and be ready to meet with the group for sightseeing at 3 PM.

 Welcome to Venice, known as "La Serenissima", the most serene.
 Many first-time visitors are often stirred deeply by this almost fantasy world unlike anything they have ever seen before.
 We will enjoy a walking tour through the back streets of Venice visiting the Rialto Bridge area to St. Mark's Square.
 Napoleon referred to this square as " the most beautiful drawing room in Europe".
 St. Mark's Basilica and the Doge's Palace are both located on this beautiful square.
-We will take some time to enjoy a light dinner on the square so that you can end your night early and rest up for a big day of sightseeing tomorrow.
+Finally, we will enjoy a welcome dinner at a restaurant along a lovely canal.
 (B) (D) Light

 This morning we are off to Florence or Firenze, the capital of Tuscany.
 We will jump right into the frenzy of Firenze with a guided tour of the main sights including the Duomo, Baptistery, with its famous bronze doors, followed by a walk through the medieval streets of Florence.
 You will pass Piazza Republica (Ancient Roman forum) , leather markets, the sculpture studded Piazza Signoria and end at the oldest bridge in Florence, the Ponte Vecchio.
 Florence is known as an outdoor museum and you will have time to enjoy all the sculpture, art, and architecture that surrounds you.